 Coalition government of this nature is new to all of us.
 Compromises will have to made across a range of policy issues – and most importantly on the issue of the economy.
 Keeping the inexperienced Tory economic team in check will be a welcome result.
 However progressives in this country – many of whom wholeheartedly accept the rationale for a stable Con-Lib pact under current circumstances – do still expect the Liberal Democrats to act with principle and decency.

 If what we end up with is Nick Clegg pretending to support ill-thought out Tory economic policy from the despatch box in gratitude for the granting of a referendum on the electoral system, then the laudable stance of acting in the national interest may well begin to unravel.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.